PranayJagtap06/Simple-Doc-Summarizer-Chatbot/README.md

-# Document Research & Theme Identification Chatbot
+# Document Research & Summarizer Chatbot
 ----

 This project is an GEMINI AI-powered chatbot that can process multiple documents, answer questions about their content, and identify common themes across documents.